-About This Course Conceptual Chemistry - The Contextual Version
+About This Course Conceptual Chemistry - Life Science

-Thank you for signing up for Conceptual Chemistry-the "Contextual" Version.
+Thank you for signing up for Conceptual Chemistry-the "Life Science" Version.
 This article is much like a users guide to your Conceptual Academy course.
 It's full of many details, which we hope will answer most of your questions.

-1. About Contextual Chemistry
+1. About Life Science Chemistry

-This course is divided into 4 units, which are partitioned into a total of 26 lessons.
+This course is divided into 7 units, which are partitioned into a total of 30 lessons.
 The amount of material covered is sufficient for a full academic year of study.
 Each lesson is designed to take one to two weeks to complete with the assumption the student has other courses and extracurricular activities.
-If few or no other courses are being taken, then this course could potentially be completed over a single semester or for a concentrated summer session.
-You'll find this course jumps around the table of contents of the textbook in order to integrate key concepts with environmental and medical applications of chemistry.
-This particular approach is the author's preferred approach when teaching his college-level chemistry course designed for non-science majors.
+If few or no other courses are being taken, then this course could potentially be completed over a single semester or the summer.
+You'll find this course focuses on material relevant to the life sciences serving as a good background for students with an interest in biology for allied health.
+Along with basic chemistry concepts, this includes biochemistry, nutrition, and pharmaceuticals.
+The content of this course is found primarily within the first 14 chapters of the Conceptual Chemistry textbook.